 Contrary to the Parallel Dissections, the Nested Dissections scheme does not require the materials to be layered to get a valid partition.
 The result of the ND partitioning can be classified as a polygonal serial partition.
-A mixed-cell partition is called C^2 -serial, if all the materials can be separated from the bulk one by one with C^2 -differentiable interfaces.
-If the separating interfaces are linear, then the C^2 -serial partition is polygonal.
+A mixed-cell partition is called $C^2$ -serial, if all the materials can be separated from the bulk one by one with $C^2$ -differentiable interfaces.
+If the separating interfaces are linear, then the

+$C^2$ -serial partition is polygonal.
 Parallel partition, introduced above, is a serial partition with non-intersecting interfaces.

-One may guess that it is possible to get a 2nd-order accurate ND reconstruction of any C^2 -serial partition.
+One may think that it is possible to get a 2nd-order accurate ND reconstruction of any $C^2$ -serial partition.
 Unfortunately, it is not true: the Nested Dissections are 2nd-order accurate only under the same conditions as the Parallel Dissections are.
-The ND approximation to the C^2 -serial partition with intersecting interfaces is only 1st-order accurate.
-This statement can be explained with a simple T-junction (Figure 6) example.
-The true interface bounding the group of the first two materials (the right order is assumed) is non-smooth, and therefore its PD approximation is only 1st-order accurate, which automatically limits the accuracy of the ND reconstruction to the 1st order.
+The ND approximation to the $C^2$ -serial partition with intersecting interfaces is only 1st-order accurate.
+This statement can be explained with a simple T-junction example (Figure 5, bottom row) The true interface bounding the group of the first two materials (the right order is assumed) is non-smooth, and therefore its PD approximation is only 1st-order accurate, which automatically prohibits the accuracy order of the ND reconstruction to be higher than 1.

-We couldn't find any description of the Nested Dissections in literature; our knowledge of this partitioning scheme comes from R. Garimella [9].
+We couldn't find any description of the Nested Dissections in literature; our knowledge of this partitioning scheme comes from R. Garimella [11].